capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 05-09-2021 - 07-09-2021
+1. Drill down completed for Debit notes credit notes
+2. bug fix: When in report filter then when returns filter does not fire

 # 01-09-2021 - 04-09-2021
 1. Drill down reports for purchase, sales, vouchers